mit-crpg/OpenMOC/docs/source/methods/eigenvalue_calculations.rst

 In this equation, :math:`l` represents the maximum argument (power) for the exponential and :math:`N` is the number of values in the interpolation table.
 With respect to the MOC algorithm, :math:`\tau_{max} = \displaystyle\max_{k,i,g}(\tau_{k,i,g}) = \displaystyle\max_{k,i,g}\left(\Sigma_{i,g}^Tl_{k,i}\right)`, where the segment length :math:`l_{k,i}` is kept in the 2D azimuthal plane for reasons that will follow.

 The interpolation table is constructed as follows.
-First, :eq:`exponential-error` can be rearranged such that $\epsilon$ becomes a selectable parameter for the algorithm to achieve an arbitrarily small approximation error:
+First, :eq:`exponential-error` can be rearranged such that :math:`\epsilon` becomes a selectable parameter for the algorithm to achieve an arbitrarily small approximation error:

 .. math::
    :label: exponential-num-values